verlok/verlok.github.io/_posts/2017-09-04-using-intersection-observers-to-create-vanilla-lazyload.md

 In my case, on browsers where `IntersectionObserver` is not supported, LazyLoad will load **all the images at once**.
 That's why if you need to load lots of images and your users base is composed by people with unsupported browsers, you should use LazyLoad a version less than 9.
 See [changelog](https://github.com/verlok/lazyload/blob/master/CHANGELOG.md) for more details.

 ## Conclusion

 That's it!
 Intersection Observer makes your code smaller, faster and more legible.
 If you're not using it already, you should definetly start playing around with it.

-And don't forget, if you have a very long page stuffed with images and other content, you should load it lazily using a/my [LazyLoad](https://github.com/verlok/lazyload).
+And don't forget, if you have a very long page stuffed with images and other content, you should load them lazily using a lazy load script, and your best choice is [vanilla-lazyload](https://github.com/verlok/lazyload)! :)